 Draft A Press Release: Create, edit, and finalize a press release.
 Check out this #GivingTuesday link for a sample document.

-Donation Website: Ensure your website and/or fundraising platform are ready.
+Donation Website: Ensure your online fundraising campaign is ready.

 Personal Fundraisers: If your campaign involves peer-to-peer fundraising, complete final preparations.
 Distribute the personal fundraiser toolkit and help fundraisers set up their own fundraising pages.